Children with speech and language and communication needs.

 - Using the correct sounds when talking

-However, every child with DLD is unique and will need an assessment by a speech and language therapist to help understand what they will need help with.
+However, every child with DLD is unique and will need an assessment by a speech and language therapist to understand what help they will need.
 Speech and language therapists will recommend strategies to use at home and school to help with communication.
 At some points, they may ask your child to practise activities to learn new language skills.
 We may also advise parents and school staff to attend training to help children with DLD.

-Although DLD is a long term condition, children do make progress with support and practice and by the teenage years and adulthood, difficulties may be much less apparent.
+Although DLD is a long term condition, children can make progress with support and practice.

 Children with DLD find it helpful if you